 No trip to the city is complete without a visit to the historic souks, found on both sides of Dubai Creek, where light-hearted haggling is encouraged and local souvenirs abound.
 Search for jewellery and gems at the popular Gold Souk, or follow the aroma of regional herbs and spices down the narrow alleyways of the Spice Souk.
 Smell the scents at the Perfume Souk before crossing the Creek from Deira to Bur Dubai’s Textile Souk, home to stunning fabrics from silk to cashmere.

 More souvenirs can be found at the city’s many boutiques, such as Boom & Mellow.
 Just a 20-minute walk from the Resort, this spot is brimming with fashionable accessories.
 For an haute couture shopping experience, venture to The Dubai Mall.
 The world’s largest retail destination, this impressive complex houses fashion and electronic shops, international restaurants, an indoor ice rink and theme park and an aquarium.
 Stroll along the mall’s fashion avenue for designer brands such as Dior, Chanel and Louis Vuitton.
+At City Walk you can also visit Level Kids a storytelling sensorial retail journey that is enchanting, playful and whimsical as well as a destination for children and families.

 For a break from Dubai’s exciting urban atmosphere, explore one of the area’s outdoor activities.
 Book a tee time at Emirates Golf Club, the first all-grass championship course in the Middle East.
 The club’s 36-hole challenge offers golfers a unique natural-desert design.